chef/automate/components/docs-chef-io/content/automate/DR.md

                     password = "admin"
                 ```

-        - To restore backup on Chef Automate HA, below is the restore command, which can be from any Chef Automate instance of DR cluster.
+        - To restore backup on Chef Automate HA, below is the restore command, which can be trigger from any Chef Automate instance of DR cluster.
 Below restore command is an example command for the file system as a backup options.

             ```cmd
             sudo chef-automate backup restore /mnt/automate_backups/backups/20210622065515/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-4.x.y.aib --skip-preflight
             ```

+#### Steps to Switch to DR Cluster

+- Stop the Restore cron

+- Start all the service on all the Frontend node.

+- Update the DNS entry.
+Now DNS will point to the DR Load balancer.